 It is important to point out a fundamental difference between Auditing and Baselines and Version Control.
 While all three of these facilities are concerned with changes to a repository over time, with Auditing it is not possible to revert the model to a previous state, which is possible with Version Control and Baselines.
 In contrast with a Baseline Compare, which only displays the original value and the current values of an item property, the Auditing View can display all the incremental changes over time, including when they were made and who made them.

 Setting up Auditing is a simple process, and once set up it will begin recording information about what is changed in the repository based on the settings that you have specified.
-The next few sections provide the basic steps so you and your teams can get started with Auditing and controlling changes to your repository.
+The next few sections provide the basic steps so that you and your teams can get started with Auditing and controlling changes to your repository.

 You can, as a Librarian or Administrator, enable Auditing, which initiates the process of model changes being written to the Audit log.
-You might choose to only enable Auditing for a period of time such as when a new modeler joins the team, or when contractors have access to the model, or in the final stages of a sprint or iteration.
+You might choose to only enable Auditing for a period of time, such as when a new modeler joins the team or when contractors have access to the model, or in the final stages of a sprint or iteration.

 Audit Settings window, allowing Auditing to be enabled or disabled.